AjayRahul1/AjayRahul1/README.md

 ### Hi there 👋, I'm Ajay Rahul

-- 👨🏻‍💻 I'm a Full Stack Web Developer with a strong passion for DevOps and CI/CD.
+- 👨🏻‍💻 I'm a Full Stack Web Developer & Data Engineer with a strong passion for DevOps and CI/CD.
 - 🔭 I'm currently working in `Tata Consultancy Services (TCS)` as Systems Engineer (Prime).
 - 👨🏻‍🎓 Earned my *Bachelor of Technology* (B.Tech) Degree in *Computer Science and Engineering* (CSE) from **Gayatri Vidya Parishad College of Engineering (Autonomous)** with **8.65/10** CGPA.
 - 🌐 Singing, Web Surfing and YouTube Surfing are my hobbies.